YellowPay/yellow-sdk-python2/README.md

 Verifying Yellow POST requests
 ---------------------------
 To verify that the request you just receive really is from us, we created a helper function that checks the signature of the request.
-Just pass in your api_secret, the callback URL you passed when you created the invoice, and the request object.

-This function will return True if the signature matches (verified), or False if it doesn't match (not verified).
+This method will return true if the signature matches (verified), or false if it doesn't match (not verified).
 ```
-is_verified = yellow.verify_ipn(api_secret, host_url, request)
+is_verified = yellow.verify_ipn(api_secret, host_url, request_signature, request_nonce, request_body)
 ```
+Since this method only works in the context of a web app, check the [full demo code](https://github.com/YellowPay/yellowdemo) for more info on how to use it.